-Similar to our approach in fixed income, we evaluate equity securities from an impact and financial perspective.
-CCM supplements its in-house research with third-party data to determine where potential holdings fall in the following four categories:
+CCM supplements its in-house impact and ESG research with third party data to determine where potential holdings fall in the following four categories:

-- Strong Positive Impact: Companies that we believe are significant contributors to society such as those that generate more than 50% of their revenue from a product or service and that align with one or more of our 18 impact themes.
+- Strong Positive Impact: Companies that we believe significantly contribute to society, such as those that generate more than 50% of their revenue from a product or service that aligns with one or more of our 18 impact themes

-- Moderate Positive Impact: Companies which have characteristics that align with one or more of our 18 impact themes and that we believe are a net benefit to society.
+- Moderate Positive Impact: Companies that have characteristics aligning with one or more of our 18 impact themes and that we believe are a net benefit to society

 - Neutral Impact: Companies that do not fall within the two categories above but where there exists the potential to be included in the two categories in the future